-The livestock export industry is a valuable Australian industry that was valued at over $1 780 million for the 2015-16 financial year and supports the livelihood of many people in rural and regional Australia.
+The livestock export industry is a valuable Australian industry that was valued at over $2.035 Billion for the 2020 financial year and supports the livelihood of many people in rural and regional Australia.

 The Australian Government has a responsibility to all those involved in the export of livestock.
 This includes livestock producers, exporters and support industries such as transport that rely on livestock exports for their income, and the broader Australian community that relies on the Australian Government to enforce standards that reflect their values, including protecting the welfare of exported animals.

-The Department of Agriculture and Water Resources regulates the export livestock industry.
+The Department of Agriculture, Water and the Environment regulates the export livestock industry.
 Livestock exporters must meet high animal welfare standards through regulations such as those that underpin the Exporter Supply Chain Assurance System (ESCAS).

 The introduction in July 2011 of ESCAS, first for export of feeder and slaughter cattle to Indonesia, and later extended to all feeder and slaughter livestock to all destinations, was a significant reform for the livestock export industry.
 ESCAS gives transparency and accountability to how exported livestock are treated, starting from the farm, and extending to slaughter in the importing country.
 ESCAS is also a system that can identify where a problem exists, and address it directly.